-How secure is your Office 365 deployment?
+How secure is your Microsoft 365 (formerly Office 365) deployment?

 At Twin State Technical Services, our IT security team works with businesses in the Quad City area on cybersecurity and helping them prevent costly data breaches.
 Client education about good security practices and knowing the tools they can use to enhance security are an important part of our efforts to be a great IT partner.